What are your chances of acceptance?

 Essay Topic: A group science fair project that examined how music helps mice learn.

-This essay would focus not only on the project itself but on the reason for the writer’s interest in an interdisciplinary project.
+This essay would focus not only on the project itself, but also on the reason for the writer’s interest in an interdisciplinary project.
 The writer could begin by describing a discussion she had with a musician friend about the psychological and physiological benefits of music.

-The writer could describe how she shared this discussion with her lab group and that, together, they decided to try to do their own research into the link between music and learning.
-The essay would not focus on specific experimental methodology (which is not so relevant to the question), but rather on the experience of interdisciplinary work.
+The writer could then describe how she shared this discussion with her lab group and how, together, they decided to try to do their own research into the link between music and learning.
+The essay should not focus on specific experimental methodology (which is not so relevant to the question), but rather on the experience of interdisciplinary work and which lessons the writer took away.

 Strengths of this topic:

-• This essay clearly is interdisciplinary–the science fair project combines elements of psychology, biology, and music, at a minimum.
+• This essay clearly shows the student’s love of interdisciplinary work—the science fair project combines elements of psychology, biology, and music, at a minimum.

-• This essay shows the writer’s curiosity, motivation, and ability to initiate and complete a challenging project.
+• This essay shows the writer’s curiosity, motivation, and ability to plan, initiate, and complete a challenging project.

-• This essay is focused on a particular experience, and so will likely have depth and detail, providing insight into who the writer is and how the writer thinks and approaches problems.
+• This essay is focused on a particular experience, and so will likely have depth and detail, providing insight into who the writer is and how she thinks about and approaches problems.

 Writing Your Essay